SimonAsaert/ZellaBackground/Locations.md

 Though the jewels and gold are dulled and unclean now, with a lot of the space within now taken over to house storage, crates, resources.
 There's triage centers setup where swimming pools once sat, there's temporary repair posts, the region of space outside and on the hangar docks usually has dozens of ships with various forms of damage upon their hull with crews attending to each vessel.

 There has been a communication station built across the bottom of the station too, allowing for FTL communication outside of the sector as well as receiving local signals as and when needed.
-Though the station itself is limited in defences, only with token defences as it would rely on the ships and crews docked for any defencive measures.
+Though the station itself is limited in defences, only with token defences as it would rely on the ships and crews docked for any defensive measures.

 When last seen by Zella, the main vessels situated around would have been Mandalorian, with a few of the other major factions.
 Though with the change in battle, things may have changed